-- · Check that the fire extinguisher is fully charged. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - · Check all hoses and connections for leakage or damage. - Check that all required Scheduled Maintenance Checks and Services (see following sections) were performed.
+- Check that the fire extinguisher is fully charged. - Check that no fuel, oil or water is leaking or has leaked into the bilge compartment. - Check all hoses and connections for leakage or damage. - Check that everything is secure, tower and mirror knobs are tightened, all latches and brackets are secure, and anything that might move around in the cockpit during operation has been stowed.
+Even soft objects can cause injury when underway.
+Under normal operations, there will be some vibration, and this may loosen hardware over time. - Check that all required Scheduled Maintenance Checks and Services (see following sections) were performed.